sinequa/sba-angular/docs/libraries/components/theme.md

 #### Customize the files you want

 You may also not want the whole package from what `sinequa` offers.
-In that case, you can import `minimal` and just what you need.
+In that case, you can import `minimal` and then any other files you need.

 A possibility would be to check at the `sinequa` content and pick what you need.
 Let's say you don't need the sba files, you can have your `app.scss` like this: